simonba/Tower-Defence-Project/README.md

 # Tower-Defence-Project
 This project is to create a Tower Defence game.
-It can start very simple,b ut vcan be evolved to something much bigger.
+It can start very simple, but vcan be evolved to something much bigger.